 At university, one did not just train new lawyers.
 One studied intensively the old texts, the glosses and newer commentaries.
 This study did result in new legal doctrine.
-Medieval doctrine did contribute for instance a lot to the understanding of legal persons, unjust enrichment, possession and contracting.
+Medieval doctrine did contribute for instance a lot to the understanding of subjects in private law such as legal persons, unjust enrichment, possession and contracting.
 One worked also in the field of legal procedure, public law and political theory.
 Some of the great “romanist” lawyers are Odofredus de Denariis, Jacques de Revigny, Cino da Pistoia, Bartolus de Saxoferrato, Baldus de Ubaldis and Paulus de Castro.

 Scientific study of medieval Roman law

 During the eighteenth century the first attempts came to study the history of Roman law during the medieval period.
 Before that time one studied the Roman law with a view to practice or from interest in Classical Antiquity.
 Both views could be combined.
-The attempts of the Enlightment period have been superseded by the first multi-volume standard work, the Geschichte des römischen Rechts im Mittelalter [History of Roman law during the Middle Ages] (1821-1830) by Friedrich Carl von Savigny.
+The attempts of the Enlightenment period have been superseded by the first multi-volume standard work, the Geschichte des römischen Rechts im Mittelalter [History of Roman law during the Middle Ages] (1821-1830) by Friedrich Carl von Savigny.
 However, for individual lawyers and universities from the fourteenth and fifteenth centuries it is certainly worthwile to use older studies.
-Since Savigny a continuous outpouring of studies has started.
+Since Savigny the outpouring of studies has continued.